-Page 18, 1st line, 1st full paragraph, edit sentence to read: Commissioner DeCardy said this was not a mandate to build but te-a set the of incentives to build.
+Page 18, 1st line, 1st full paragraph, edit sentence to read: Commissioner DeCardy said this was not a mandate to build but to a set up of incentives to build.

 F. Public Hearing

 F1.
 Use Permit Revision/Verle and Carol Aebi/973 Roble Avenue: